digitalyoshixi/zettelkasten/content/Programming/Stochastic Algorithm.md

 ---
 tags:
   - programming
+aliases:
+  - Probabilistic Algorithm
 ---
-An algorithm that models a random probability distribution
+An algorithm that models a random probability distribution.
+Outputs are not [[Deterministic Algorithm|Deterministic]].